jonburdon/thorin-and-company/readme.md

 The proc file is a Heroku specific file that tells Heroku how to run project Use **echo web: python app.py > Procfile** to redirect to Procfile Use **git add Procfile** to add Procfile and commit.
-NB Use capital p
+NB Use capital p Use **git push** to push files
+Still will not run on Heroku - need to start web process.
+Use **heroku ps:scale web=1** to start web process
+Set IP and Port environment variables on Heroku project settings.
+Set Config vars to: IP 0.0.0.0 and PORT to 5000

 ### Resources and reference / support used
 VSCode setup Instructions: